jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-This readme was last updated by Lisa McAulay on 2021-12-08.
+This readme was last updated by Lisa McAulay on 2021-12-09.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
 At present, Lisa has ingested standardized metadata CSVs and images for all items that were completed as of November 2019 (Specific date not certain yet - can't find precise evidence; see below).
 The number of items this comprises is between 16,892 and 16,899.
-The currnent phase of work (November 2021 - December 2021) is ingesting all the items that were marked "pending" as of November 2019, with the status "completed" and as members of both the LA Times collection and the OpenUCLA collection.
+The current phase of work (November 2021 - December 2021) is ingesting all the items that have been edited since 11/01/19 and have a status of either "completed" or "pending" as of 12/02/21.
+This group of materials will be re-ingested and have their visibility updated to "public" and will be co-members of the LA Times collection and the OpenUCLA collection.

 History of This Migration
 November 2019 - April 2020 - The first major ingest of this collection was performed.